Entry to Netherlands: Visas, Residence, Work Permits

 Note that not all countries in the Schengen Area are European Union (EU) members, such as Norway and Switzerland

 Bulgaria, Croatia, Cyprus and Romania are candidate countries and may join the area in the future.
-The UK and Ireland are not part of the Schengen agreement so travel between UK/Ireland and Netherlands requires a standard passport control.
+The UK and Ireland are not part of the Schengen agreement so travel between UK/Ireland and the Netherlands requires a standard passport control.

 Short Stays: Visa-Free, Schengen Tourist/Business Visa